-The employer's pension costs paid to TPS in the year amounted to £1,222,489 (2022 - £1,177,729).
+The employer's pension costs paid to TPS in the year amounted to £1,400,771 (2023 - £1,222,489).

-A copy of the valuation report and supporting documentation is on the Teachers' Pensions website (https://www.teacherspensions.co.uk/news/employers/2019/04/teachers-pensions-valuation-report.aspx).
+A copy of the valuation report and supporting documentation is on the Teachers' Pensions website.

 Under the definitions set out in FRS 102, the TPS is an unfunded multi-employer pension scheme.
-The Trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
+The Trust is unable to identify its share of the underlying assets and liabilities of the plan.
+The Trust has taken advantage of the exemption in FRS102 and has accounted for its contributions to the scheme as if it were a defined contribution scheme.
 The Trust has set out above the information available on the scheme.